yuhc/Namesilo-DDNS-Update/README.md

 Dynamic Update DNS for namesilo.
 ===============
-Use namesilo API and parsing XML response to update the DNS in a given time interval written in python.
+Use namesilo API and parsing XML response to update the DNS in a given time interval written in Python.

 How to Use :
 ---------------